lpassig/AzureSpokeBlueprint/README.md

 - Azure Automation Account: ```UniqueString```-aa-automation</p>
 7. Click ```Assign``` to assign the blueprint and begin to bootstrap the ```Spoke-Subscription```

+## Deploy in a differnet Region than West Europe

+- Chage Region of RGs in the blueprint:
+PIC
+- CHange AzureRegion in Blueprint Parameters
+- Create new Managed Service Identity

 ## What is the result?

 There are two major deployment types that are being .